You can create an API specification scan in the Veracode Platform to perform a Dynamic Analysis of all endpoints in one

 - You have a Dynamic Analysis license.

-- You have a Veracode account with the Creator, Submitter, or Security Lead role.
+- You have a Veracode account.
 Any member of the team associated with the Dynamic Analysis is able to view the analysis and its results.

 - An API specification file that you want to scan, permissions to scan the file, any required authentication information, and, for JSON and YAML files only, the base URL at which the API is hosted.
 The specification file must be either OpenAPI format in well-formed, uncompressed, YAML or JSON or an HTTP Archive (HAR).
-For more information, see About API Scanning and API Specifications.
+For more information, see this topic.

 - If you want to link the API scan and its scan results to an application profile, you have created the application profile.
 An application profile provides scan history, flaw history, reports, policy, and analytics for a linked application.
 You cannot start the scan from the linked application profile, only from the Dynamic Analysis page in the Veracode Platform.